cruxcode/cruxcode.github.io/index.md

 ## About Me ##
 I am currently pursuing Master in Computer Science at Columbia Univeristy.
 Prior to this, I have 3+ years of work experience as a Software Developer.
-I have a wide range of interest areas like Robotics, NLP, AI, ML and web development.
+I have a wide range of interest areas like Robotics, NLP, AI, ML, linux kernel development, web development etc.

 ## Robotics ##
 ### Live Demos ###